garrandall/popular-music-data/tracks/billionaire-glee-cast.md

 (for what?)
 For when I'm a billionaire
 (yeah!)
-Oh oooh oh oooh
+Oh oh oh oh
 (Sing it)
 When I'm a Billionaire
-Oh oooh oh oooh
+Oh oh oh oh

 I wanna be a billionaire
 So freakin' bad